Updated July 29, 2019

 #2 – Who are your people?

-#3 – What will your group do for its members?
+#3 – What will your Meetup group do for its members?

-It’s possible that when you’re first starting a group, you’re not even sure what kind of response you’ll get so you can’t be expected to know what you’ll do long-term.
-At some point, though, you should determine if your group has a long-term agenda such as educating people on a specific subject or a community project.
+It’s possible that you’re not even sure what kind of response you’ll get at first so you can’t be expected to know what you’ll do long-term.
+At some point, you should determine if your group has a long-term agenda such as educating people on a specific subject or a community project.
 Finding other people with the same interests is great but actions and goals are what really keep people focused and coming back.
 One of my group’s long-term goals is to create a link between local I.T. talent and the local business community so I make a point of forwarding any local job leads and resources to the members and promoting them on our social media pages.

 As I said earlier, you’ll be guessing what your members will want at first, so it’s best to be open to the possibility of change while you grow your membership.
 If you’ve been pretty much on your own in pursuing the interest that you’re building the group around, you might find that others within the community have a different mindset than you do or different life circumstances that you’ll need to allow for when scheduling and planning meetings.